 Personal Information Collected Online

-Current Status of Entrusted Privacy Duties
+Current Status of Entrusted Processing of Personal Information

-This policy is effective as from September 21, 2020.
+This notice is effective as from September 21, 2020.